 Similarly, motorcycle accidents are subject to Florida’s statute of limitations.
 Florida Statutes § 95.11(3)(a) allows you four years from the date of the accident to file a personal injury lawsuit in civil court.
 Failure to file your case within this statutory deadline means you may miss your chance to seek compensation.

 Our lawyers serving Miami are familiar with the state’s deadlines to file a motorcycle accident case.
 We can ensure that you meet your deadlines and assist you with getting your documentation in on time.

 Contact Our Team At The Law Offices Of Anidjar & Levine Today

 While negligent driving is dangerous to everyone, this negligence poses a greater risk to motorcyclists as they are more susceptible to serious injury.
 At the Law Offices of Anidjar & Levine, we understand the challenges that come with motorcycle accident recovery.
 In addition to dealing with physical pain, you have to worry about missing work and being able to provide for your family.

-Make sure that you and your family are well cared for after your accident.
-Talk to one of our qualified Miami motorcycle accident attorneys about your legal options.
-Call 800-747-3733 today.
+Make sure you and your family are well cared for after your accident.
+Talk to a dedicated team member today about your legal options.
+Contact us today for a free case evaluation.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW